-3.1.1 Documentation of Eligibility
+3.2.2 Documentation of Eligibility

-Grantees must document eligibility for at least one adult member of the household.
-The CBRA Verification of Household Eligibility Form and all applicable documentation (see below) is to be kept in the client file and dated within 30 days of program entry.
+Grantees must document eligibility for the household.
+The CBRA Verification of Household Eligibility Form and all applicable documentation (see below) is to be kept in the client file and dated within 45 days of program entry.